louderthanthunderx1/sales-forecasting/README.md

   - `interim/`: Intermediate data that has been transformed.
   - `processed/`: The final, canonical data sets for modeling.
   - `raw/`: The original, immutable data dump.
+  - `split/`: Directory for split train and test data.
+  - `predictions/`: Directory for saving predictions.
+  - `new/`: Directory for new data for predictions.

 - `docs/`: Documentation for the project.
 - `models/`: Trained and serialized models, model predictions, or model summaries.